-Iceland established diplomatic relations with Australia on 17 April 1984.
+Australia and Iceland established diplomatic relations on 17 April 1984.
 Australia's relations with Iceland are friendly with whaling the only major issue of disagreement.
 Iceland rejoined the International Whaling Commission in 2002 after having left the organisation in 1992.
 There is a small Icelandic community in Australia, with around 930 Australians claiming Icelandic ancestry according to the 2011 census.

 In August 2008, Australia and Iceland, together with the United States, signed a Memorandum of Understanding on cooperation in geothermal technology.

 The Australian Ambassador to Iceland is accredited from Denmark.
 The Icelandic Ambassador to China has non-resident accreditation to Australia.
 Iceland has Honorary Consulates in Sydney and Melbourne.

 In April 2016, Iceland’s Ambassador to Australia, Mr Stefan Skjaldarson, presented his credentials to the Governor-General on Thursday 7 April and held bilateral meetings in Canberra and Sydney.
 In October 2002, Australia’s Minister for Communications, Information Technology and the Arts, Senator the Hon Richard Alston, visited Iceland and met President Grímsson.